 Ark Castledown is commited to putting reading at the centre of our curriculum and ensuring that every child is a reader.

-We believe that the underpinning foudation stone for this is the ability to decode.
+We believe that the underpinning foudation stone for this is the ability decode.
 We teach children to decode phonetically through the Read Write Inc. programme.
 All children will be part of the phonics programme until they are confident, fluent readers.

-The programme is taught for 45 minutes a day in Reception and Year 1.
-With a provision for early readers in Year 2.
+The programme is taught for 45 minutes a day in Reception, Year 1 and an extended provision for early readers in Year 2.
 In addition, children recieve a 10 minute speed sound review to practise and consolidate prior learning.

 This is proven to develop: